instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 Average PG rent in Bangalore in 2026 typically ranges from ₹7,500 to ₹15,000 per month for shared rooms depending on location.
 Premium areas such as Indiranagar, Koramangala, and MG Road sit at the higher end.
 Budget-friendly areas including Electronic City, Mahadevapura, and Whitefield generally start from ₹7,500.
 Private rooms in Bengaluru typically range from ₹12,000 to ₹30,000 depending on area and amenities included.

+**Q: Which area has the cheapest PG in Bangalore?**

+Electronic City consistently offers the lowest entry point in the city, with shared rooms available from ₹6,500 due to high local PG supply.
+Tambaram-style budget corridors like Kengeri and Soladevanahalli in the outer north and west also run below ₹8,000.
+See the [Electronic City guide](https://instadwell.com/blog/best-pg-in-electronic-city) for verified listings.

 **Q: Which area is best for ladies PG in Bangalore?**

 Indiranagar, Bellandur, Whitefield, Marathahalli, and Jayanagar are among the most popular locations for women seeking PG accommodation in Bangalore.
 These areas have strong transport connectivity, higher managed PG inventory with verified women-only floors, and good access to workplaces and colleges.